FCE Speaking

 The part in bold text shows comparison; the underlined text is the usage of Present Continuous.

 When answering FCE Speaking Part 2 question, ideally you would want to do so for both pictures at the same time.
-You should answer it together with comparing, because otherwise you might not have enough time for comparison.
+You should answer it as you compare the photos, because otherwise you might not have enough time for comparison.
 Have a look at the model answers below to get a better idea of how to include comparison in your answer.

 Examiner: Candidate A, here are the photographs.
 They show people waiting for something.
 I’d like you to compare the photographs, and say in which picture the waiting feels longer.